-The body will seek to reach an informed consensus on issues whenever possible.
-The Chair will convey to decision-makers either the consensus opinion of the full body or the range of views expressed by members.
-Decisions on matters where members are relatively even divided (i.e., 3-2) shall be decided by the CDO.
+The Board is accountable to the Assistant Secretary for Management (ASM) and is empowered to make and implement decisions for the Treasury Department consistent with the direction and priorities of the ASM pertaining to data management and data governance issues.
+The Board will seek to reach an informed consensus on issues whenever possible.
+The Treasury CDO as Chair will convey Board decisions to Treasury leadership, as determined by the ASM, for information purposes or consent purposes as circumstances warrant, reflecting either the consensus opinion of the Board or the range of views expressed by members.
+Decisions on matters where members are relatively evenly divided e.g., 3-2) shall be decided by the CDO, in consultation with the ASM.